denisecase/basic-tools-for-data-analytics-fundamentals/README.md

 Version Control

-- Git for Windows (comes with Git Bash, a little bit of Linux on Windows) :)
+- Git (comes with Git Bash, which provides a little bit of Linux on Windows) :)
-- TortoiseGit (integrates with Windows File Manager)
+- Windows Users only: TortoiseGit (integrates Git and Windows File Manager)

 All recommended tools are free.

 ---

-> Option 1: Install Windows Software with Chocolatey
+> Option 1: Windows users only: Install Windows Software with Chocolatey

 ## Install Chocolatey